Info-433-Spring-2023/project-1-YanaaaaXU/README.md

 - SelectSpecies updates the state of the species select correctly: Verifies the state updates based on user input.

 # Refactoring the Code

+The code has been refactored by replacing the let statements with useState and using destructuring assignment to retrieve the values.
+The variable names have also been updated to make them more descriptive.
+The event handlers have been simplified to update the state using the set function.
+The handleButton function has been updated to use the state variables instead of the selectCountry, selectSpecies, and selectDataType variables.
+The refactored code retains the same functionality as the original code but is more concise and easier to read.